 The most significant recurring deduction to Plan Net Position is benefit payments.
-During fiscal 2022, the System paid approximately \$43.4 million, up from \$40.4 million in fiscal 2021, in benefits and refunds.
-The increased level of payments in fiscal year 2022 was due primarily to new retirements and vested and non-vested contribution withdrawals.
+During fiscal 2023, the System paid approximately \$46.7 million, up from \$43.4 million in fiscal 2022, in benefits and refunds.
+The increased level of payments in fiscal year 2023 was due primarily to new retirements, cost-of-living adjustment for those who retired prior to January 3, 2000, and vested and non-vested contribution withdrawals.
 The System does not provide an automatic Cost of Living Adjustment (COLA).
-Due to the funding ratio of the System, the Board of Trustees was unable to provide a bonus payment for retirees and beneficiaries receiving benefits as of January 1, 2021.
-However, the Board of Trustees petitioned the City of Charlotte for a one-time 3% COLA for retirees who retired prior to January 3, 2000.
-The City approved the COLA and is paying off the liability with an additional .39% contribution rate over a five-year period.
+Due to the funding ratio of the System, the Board of Trustees was unable to provide a bonus payment for retirees and beneficiaries receiving benefits as of January 1, 2022.

-The administrative costs of the System represented approximately .12% of the ending net position in fiscal year 2022 increased from .10% from fiscal year 2021.
-The increase in costs were primarily due to a general return to normal activity in fiscal year 2022 after COVID-19 restrictions began to ease.
+The administrative costs of the System represented approximately .13% of the ending net position in fiscal year 2023 increased from .12% from fiscal year 2022.
+The increase in costs were primarily due to increased insurance premiums, legal fees for the policy review project, and computer supplies in fiscal year 2023.